SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.3.0.md

 > [!NOTE]
 >
-> - It is recommended to stop the DataMiner Agent before changing its DataMiner.xml file.
-Besides, any changes made to the DataMiner.xml will only be applied when starting the DataMiner Agent.
+> - It is recommended to stop the DataMiner Agent before changing its *DataMiner.xml* file.
+Besides, any changes made to the *DataMiner.xml* will only be applied when starting the DataMiner Agent.
 > - Using the protocolProcesses option, you can specify how many SLProtocol processes will be launched to host the other elements in.
 > - Currently, a separate SLScripting process must be launched for every SLProtocol process.
 This means that when at least one protocol name is specified in the SeparateProcesses tag, the configured or default behavior of the scriptingProcesses attribute will be overridden to “protocol”.
 Note that when the scriptingProcesses attribute is set to “\[Service\]”, the following system notice will be generated:
 >
 >   *\[n\] separate protocols have been configured in the DataMiner.xml, while SLScripting is configured as service, which is not a compatible setup.
 To run the elements of these protocols in a separate SLProtocol and SLScripting instance, please unregister SLScripting and remove the scriptingProcesses=\\"\[Service\]\\" tag from DataMiner.xml.*
 >
-> - DataMiner.xml files are not synchronized among the different agents in a DataMiner System.
-If your DMS includes different agents, then you will need to edit the DataMiner.xml file on each of the agents.
+> - *DataMiner.xml* files are not synchronized among the different Agents in a DataMiner System.
+If your DMS includes different Agents, then you will need to edit the *DataMiner.xml* file on each of the Agents.

 #### SetAlarmStateMessage can no longer be used to change the alarm state of an incident \[ID_33273\]